 - Facilitate a network for early career lecturers to discuss and debate these issues.

 - Run targeted events to provide support for early career lecturers and post-docs moving into lecturer positions.

 - Provide support for early career lecturers to develop their subject-specific and pedagogical knowledge.

 - Feedback to HUBS on discussions and initiatives developed by the group.

-Natalie Riddell obtained a BSc in biomedical sciences from the University of Kent before completing a PhD in psycho-neuro-immunology at the University of Birmingham.
-In 2010, she moved to UCL where she undertook post-doctoral research in the division of infection and immunity.
-At the start of 2017, Natalie joined the University of Surrey as a lecturer in immunology and ageing.
-Her research is focused on understanding how stress and stress related hormones may regulate immune function and influence ageing of the immune system.
-Natalie is also involved in teaching undergraduate immunology.
+Natalie Riddell a Lecturer in Immunology and Ageing at the University of Surrey.
+She obtained a BSc in biomedical sciences from the University of Kent before completing a PhD in psycho-neuro-immunology at the University of Birmingham.
+In 2010, she moved to UCL where she undertook post-doctoral research studying T cell senescence in the division of infection and immunity.
+Natalie’s research focuses on endocrine regulation and age-related changes in immune function, with a particular focus on hormonal regulation of immunosenescence and immunometabolism.
+Natalie is also involved in teaching undergraduate and postgraduate immunology.
 She is passionate about outreach and public engagement and has been involved in the organisation and delivery of various events.